Tracy C. Cantella

 During session, a Daily Calendar is published.
 It includes the Daily Order of Business; Bills on Special Order; Local, Consent, or Claim Bill Calendars; Bills on Second and Third Reading; Bills on Reconsideration; and notices of meetings scheduled for that day and the next two days.
 Also included is a tentative committee meeting and session schedule for the current week and subsequent week.

 Between regular sessions, an Interim Calendar is prepared for each week of scheduled committee meetings.
 It includes notices of committee meetings, brief titles of all filed bills and references, and other important legislative information.

-At the direction of each committee during session, preliminary committee meeting documents (agendas, proposed legislation, amendments, and professional bill analyses) are circulated to committee members and bill sponsors by the Senate Document Center.
-Upon distribution, copies are available to the public on each Committee page and from the Senate Document Center.
+At the direction of each committee during session, preliminary committee meeting documents (agendas, proposed legislation, amendments, and professional bill analyses) are circulated to committee members and bill sponsors by the Senate Services Center.
+Upon distribution, copies are available to the public on each Committee page and from the Senate Services Center.
 Following the committee meeting, these preliminary documents are discarded and the official report is available.

 Published by the Secretary, the Directory of the Florida Senate provides specified information about each Senator (name, district, and party affiliation; addresses and telephone numbers of district and Tallahassee offices; and the names and titles of professional staff).
 The directory also provides information concerning Senate committees and other legislative offices: directors, addresses, and telephone numbers.
 This document is updated as needed.